This set of Computational Fluid Dynamics Multiple Choice Questions & Answers (MCQs) focuses on “CFD Advantages and Disadvantages”.

 d) Experimental only

 Explanation: Experimental results are difficult to obtain in all the places, especially, in the locations of mounting.
 If we solely rely upon CFD, problem may arise out of wrong modelling.
-So, it is always better to use CFD models to get detailed results and using experiments to validate it.
+So, it is always better to use CFD models to get detailed results and using experiments to validate them.

 8. Consider the following case.
 A teacher wants to show the effects of severe turbulence over an aircraft to the students.
 What is the best way to simulate it?